DSaunders/MiddleMan/README.md

 }
 ```

-Then just call `IMessageBroker` with an instance of the query:
+Then just call `IBroker` with an instance of the query:

 ```csharp
 var result = _broker.ProcessQuery(new MyQuery { Name = "Dave" });